Organ-interpretation - 1er Cycle

 Entrance exam

-- Johannes Brahms: a chorale of your choice from the Eleven Chorale Preludes op.
+Johannes Brahms: one chorale of the candidate’s choice from the Eleven Chorale Preludes, Op.
 122

-At least one of the worksNos.
-1, 2 or 3 must be performed from memory.
+At least one of no. 1, 2, or 3 must be performed from memory.

 Admission

-- sight-playing of a figured bass accompanying a solo instrument (preceded by a short preparation in a box with keyboard)
+Realization at sight of a figured bass accompanying a solo instrument (preceded by a short preparation in the practice room with keyboard)

-- keyboard harmonisation of a chorale (preceded by a short preparation in the dressing room without keyboard)
+Harmonization at the keyboard of a chorale (preceded by a short preparation in the practice room without keyboard)

-At least one of the worksNos.
-1, 2 or 3 must be performed from memory.
+At least one of no. 1, 2, or 3 must be performed from memory.

-All of the entrance examinations will be held on the Conservatoire's Rieger organ.
+All audition tests will take place on the CNSMDP Rieger organ.

 Maximum age : 24